CS-DS-125/125book/py4e_rst/11-regex.rst

 Combining searching and extracting
 ----------------------------------

-If we want to find numbers on lines that start with the string “X-” such
+If we want to find numbers on lines that start with the string "X-" such
 as:

 ::